The tropical $n$-gonal construction: Introduction

 \subsection{Acknowledgments}

 The authors would like to thank Martin Ulirsch, Paul Helminck, Dhruv Ranganathan, and Alejandro Vargas for insightful conversations.
 The authors would like to especially thank Madeline Brandt for extended conversations during the beginning of the project, and Andreas Gross for illuminating discussions about tropical homology.
+Finally, the authors would like to thank the anonymous referees for extensive comments on the original version of the paper, for suggesting a streamlined version of Section~\ref{sec:graphs}, and for pointing out a serious flaw in our original proof of Theorem~\ref{thm:bigonal_construction}.

 F.~R.~has received funding from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) TRR 326 \enquote{Geometry and Arithmetic of Uniformized Structures}, project number 444845124, by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) Sachbeihilfe \enquote{From Riemann surfaces to tropical curves (and back again)}, project number 456557832, and from the LOEWE grant \enquote{Uniformized Structures in Algebra and Geometry}.
 This work was partly performed during D.~Z.'s stay in Frankfurt, which was supported by the above sources.